 Protein will NOT make you “bulk up” – in fact it will give you strong lean muscles, that will help you burn fat.
 Plus protein fills you up, so you don’t end up over-eating the stuff that does make you overweight like sugar and processed foods !
 Just one serve of pregnancy and postpartum safe protein powder contains up to 26 g of protein.

-My protein smoothie recipes are a great place to start….have them for breakfast, snacks or even in the middle of the night if those pregnancy or post nursing cravings hit !!
+My protein smoothie recipes are a great place to start to improve you protein intake….have them for breakfast, snacks or even in the middle of the night if those pregnancy or post nursing cravings hit !!

 View this post on Instagram